 I entered highschool a starry-eyed overachiever, fixated on the world of Psychiatry.
 Over time, my affinity for academia shifted towards something entirely foreign to me at the time.
 Business.

-Being the first in my school with a PayPal account, I bought and sold modified laser pointers to my fellow highschool students for a profit.
+Being the first kid in my school with a PayPal account, I bought and sold modified laser pointers to my fellow highschool students for a profit.
 This was my first taste of entrepreneurship.
 I loved it.

-With that said, I'd be lying if I said the end goal hasn't and won't always be entrepreneurship.
+I'd be lying if I said the end goal hasn't and won't always be entrepreneurship.
 Ever since that day in highschool where I sold my first laser pointer, I've been chasing this dream.

 I don't quite know how I'll get there, or how long the process will take.
 But one thing's for sure.
 To make it, I'll need to run very far, very fast.